-Jona David (11) is an award-winning UN Child Author, and his 3rd children’s book, The Mechanical Chess Invention, is being released this month.
-His brightly illustrated volume highlights children's rights to a clean environment and education through the magical eco-science adventures of an Eco-Inventor Boy and his Little Brother.
+Jona David (12) is an award-winning UN Child Author, and his 3rd children’s book, The Mechanical Chess Invention, has recently been released.
+His brightly illustrated volumes highlight children's rights to a clean environment and education through the magical eco-science adventures of an Eco-Inventor Boy and his Little Brother.

 Jona David has been writing since he was 8.
 When he was told he had dyslexia at 7, he was determined to overcome it by memorising the 8,000 most common words in English, then wrote his first story, The Epic Eco-Inventions, to prove he’d managed.
 When a family friend submitted his story to the competition, he won the gold award to become Child Author for Europe and North America in 2014 in a series of books to celebrate the UN Convention on the Rights of the Child, publishing The Epic Eco-Inventions at the age of 9, and The Great Green Vine Invention at the age of 10.
 His books have been translated into 4 UN languages, with over 1000 copies sold and downloaded in 40 countries.

 His writings and work has been featured in The Guardian (https://www.theguardian.com/childrens-books-site/2015/apr/21/you-have-the-right-to-a-voice-and-to-be-heard), in the Cambridge News (see attached), among other places, including over social media (https://www.worldfuturecouncil.org/nine-year-old-author-shares-vision-green-just-future; http://childwrite.co.uk/?m=201512, http://www.vofg.org/news/2016/11/13/jona-david-child-author-at-the-perimeter-institute-ontario) and with the UN (http://www.un.org/en/development/desa/news/sustainable/children-summit.html).